davidromeroy/computer-vision-portfolio/advanced/README.md

-# 🧠 Computer Vision Portfolio – David Romero Yánez
+# 🔴 Advanced Project – Object Detection with YOLOv5

 Welcome!
 This is my personal portfolio focused on computer vision projects.
 Here I showcase practical applications using Python, OpenCV, PyTorch and ROS, covering topics such as object detection, segmentation, OCR, and robot vision.